Team building in the classroom: Which tools really work – from elementary school to secondary education

 Secondary School Communication & Empathy

-These three tools are perfect for older students who want to delve deeper into communication and problem-solving.
+These three tools are perfect for older students who want to dive deeper into communication and problem-solving.
 The Team Puzzle requires strategic thinking under time pressure.
 Feel-Find is a tactile-sensory game that trains perception and empathy.
-Square-Up demands abstract thinking and collaborative development of a geometric solution.
+Square-Up challenges abstract thinking and collaborative development of a geometric solution.

-Ideal for class council, project days & social studies
+Ideal for class council, project days & social hours

 Three separate products